 If you use your own forward recovery programs, you must ensure they use the after images from the forward recovery log streams.
 The use of autojournal records written to a general log stream is not recommended for VSAM forward recovery.

-For details of procedures for performing forward recovery, see Chapter 17, "Forward recovery procedures," on page 187.
+For details of procedures for performing forward recovery, see Forward recovery procedures.